VIRTUE: Visual-Interactive Text-Image Universal Embedder: SCaR: Segmentation-and-Scene Caption Retrieval Benchmark

 Current publicly available benchmarks primarily evaluate text instruction-following capabilities for embedding models.
 Although MMEB contains out-of-domain visual grounding tasks for RefCOCO \citep{DBLP:conf/emnlp/KazemzadehOMB14}, it simplifies them by cropping the specified region as the target, thereby neglecting the broader scene context within an image.
 Consequently, existing embedding models struggle with inputs that include visual regions of interest in visual-interactive retrieval tasks.
 To address this limitation, we introduce \SCaRlogo SCaR, a segmentation-and-scene caption retrieval benchmark that challenges models with reasoning and compositionality for text caption retrieval based on a given image and a specified region.
 SCaR comprises images, segmentations with bounding boxes, and text captions from five public datasets: RefCOCO+ \citep{DBLP:conf/eccv/YuPYBB16}, RefCOCOg \citep{DBLP:conf/cvpr/MaoHTCY016}, VisualGenome \citep{DBLP:journals/ijcv/KrishnaZGJHKCKL17}, COCO-Stuff \citep{DBLP:conf/cvpr/CaesarUF18}, and ADE20k \citep{DBLP:conf/cvpr/ZhouZPFB017}.
 Distinct from existing benchmarks, SCaR provides multiple negative candidates per sample, which are generated by GPT-4V \citep{2023GPT4VisionSC} through element-swapping in the ground-truth caption with false replacements, forming a large-scale benchmark of 1M samples covering diverse applicability.

-\textbf{Task Definition.} The main difference between conventional image-to-text retrieval (e.g., MSCOCO\_i2t in MMEB) and visual-interactive image-to-text retrieval is the additional region-of-interest input.
+\textbf{Task Definition.} The main difference between conventional image-to-text retrieval (e.g., MSCOCO\_i2t in MMEB) and visual-interactive image-to-text retrieval is the additional region-of-interest input\footnote{Both retrieval scenarios include the text instruction (the MMEB instruction is shown in Tab.
+10 of \cite{DBLP:conf/iclr/JiangMYYZC25}).
+SCaR uses the following instruction: ``\textit{Find the caption that best describes the segmented object, considering both local details and global context in the given image.}''.
+For simplicity, we omit these instructions here.}.
 Formally, given an input image $I$ and a bounding box $P=[x_{min}, y_{min}, x_{width}, y_{height}]$ with ten candidates $C=[c_1,\cdots,c_{10}]$, the goal is to find the most relevant text caption $t_{gt}=\text{argmax}(\text{sim}(\phi(I, P), \phi(C)))$, where $\phi$ is the embedding model and $\text{sim}$ denotes cosine similarity.
 Since SCaR requires models to reason about both the specified object and the broader scene, candidate captions are intentionally challenging and demand joint reasoning over fine-grained bounding-box details and global image context.